divio/aldryn-people/docs/user/index.rst

 For example, if you have a news article discussing a Person on your site, you can drop a People plugin into that page to link to the Person's full profile.

+First, create another Person so that you have at least two in the system.

+Create a new django CMS page, and insert a People plugin.
+Choose which people are to be shown in the list, and re-order them by dragging the list of available people.

+Options are available to list people according to their groups, and to include vCards for each person.